Support for Survivors of Sexual Violence

 Sexual Assault Referral Pathway

 The Sexual Assault Pathway aims to provide clear guidance and resources for everyone on campus to help survivors of sexual violence understand their options and where to get appropriate support.
+In addition, the University now has a dedicated Independent Sexual Violence Advisor (ISVA) who can provide advice and emotional support for anyone affected by sexual violence.

 For a list of places to get advice and support relating to sexual violence, take a look at our SU Advice Centre webpage on the topic.